kGeee/spark-kafka-questdb/README.md

 ### QUICKSTART

+Ensure you have flask and streamlit installed on your host machine

 In the datafeed directory
 1. `bash src/scripts/run.sh` - wait for all the services to start
 2. `bash src/scripts/create_sink.sh` - create sink for kafka connect -> questdb